UPDATED: November 2016

 The Good Stuff

-Under the Nile offers a widely available, relatively affordable selection of GOTS-certified organic cotton clothing, blankets, and toys for babies and toddlers.
+Under the Nile offers a widely available, relatively affordable selection of GOTS-certified organic baby clothes, blankets, and toys.
 I love that Under the Nile is a family business that is genuinely committed to ethical production, including making sure their employees receive a living wage, education, and health care.
 The Under the Nile basics are perfect for stocking a non-toxic, organic nursery before your baby is born.

 Cost: A basic long-sleeved onesie is around $20.
 We sell them in two-packs.